dmitrysmagin/dmenu/readme.txt

 In file selector menu,

 up, down key - select file
-Y + up/down key - page up/down
 left  - change to the parent directory right - go to the selected directory
 A key - run the selected file or go to the selected directory B key - exit file selector menu
-R key - page down
+L, R key - page up/down
-L key - page up
 Start - Save current directory as the future value of
         SelectorDir for the menuitem that called it